opentk/opentk.net/learn/pal2/Application-Icon.md

 Every operating system has a different way of handling application icons.
 This document will guide you through the different icon options available in PAL2 and how to set them up to work.

 The simplest way to set your application icon is through [`Toolkit.Window.SetIcon`](xref:OpenTK.Platform.IWindowComponent.SetIcon(OpenTK.Platform.WindowHandle,OpenTK.Platform.IconHandle)) which will set the window icon at runtime.
-But this might be undesirable the desktop icon that the operating system will use to represent your application will still be unset.
+But this might be undesirable as the desktop icon that the operating system will use to represent your application will still be unset.
 This is where the operating system specific setup comes into play.

 Here are the guides for the different operating systems.
 - [Windows](#windows)